martinclausen2/RGBW-Lampe/README.md

 Topics might be freely defined at compile time in the file `device?.h`.
 The following section contains some examples.

-The appliance publises to different topics its status:
+The appliance publishes to different topics its status:

 	#define publishtopicstatus "RGBW-Lampe/1/status"
 	#define publishtopicNTP "RGBW-Lampe/1/NTP"